A number of players who have come to town over the years have pledged to learn French in order to appease the supporters, most recently Patrik Laine.

 "I don't know if I could form complete sentences in French."

 Chantal Machabée emphasized the value of French when she joined the Canadiens' organization.
 She said she hoped the team members would pick up the language.
+Some players even began taking lessons from a teacher in January of last year.

 Although the results are good off the ice, they don't show up right away in front of the cameras.
 Many claim that they fear looking foolish and making mistakes.
 According to De Foy, this is a case of misplaced pride.
 Everyone has the right to express their opinions.